Larry Hogan: COVID-19 pandemic

+Roy McGrath

+Roy McGrath was Hogan's chief of staff for two months in 2020, until The Baltimore Sun broke news of a $233,647 severance he received in 2020 upon leaving the Maryland Environmental Service to take the chief of staff position.
+According to an affidavit obtained by the Baltimore Banner, Hogan was alerted of the payout during a phone call with his lawyer on August 2nd, 2020.
+He called McGrath into his office the next day to discuss the payout, but did not take any action until The Sun article was released.
+Hogan maintained that he did not know about the severance payment, and ordered an audit of the Maryland Environmental Service following his resignation.
+McGrath was facing wire fraud and embezzlement charges when he became a fugitive after failing to show up to federal court in a Baltimore trial wherein Hogan was to be called as a witness.
+McGrath died on April 3, 2023 by simultaneously shooting himself and being shot by an FBI agent during a confrontation in Knoxville, Tennessee.

 Gun control

+During his 2014 gubernatorial campaign, Hogan said he opposed the Firearm Safety Act of 2013, which placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles, but supported background checks on firearm purchases and banning assault weapons.

 In October 2018, a law tightening gun control regulations that Hogan signed went into effect.
 The law banned bump stocks and gun ownership by convicted domestic abusers.
-Hogan was endorsed by the National Rifle Association (NRA) in 2014, but in July 2018, he said he would decline an endorsement and funds from the NRA if they were offered.
+Hogan was endorsed by the NRA Political Victory Fund (NRA) in 2014, but in July 2018, he said he would decline an endorsement and funds from the NRA if they were offered.
 In September 2018, the NRA downgraded its rating of Hogan to "C" and declined to endorse him.

 On May 24, 2019, Hogan vetoed a bill to replace the state Handgun Permit Review Board with a panel of judges.
-The Handgun Review Board hears appeals from Marylanders whose applications for handgun permits were denied by the Maryland State Police.
+The Handgun Permit Review Board heard appeals from Marylanders whose applications for handgun permits were denied by the Maryland State Police.
 Critics accused it of being too lenient in granting appeals.
 Hogan condemned the bill as a "solution in search of a problem."

-In April 2022, Hogan refused to veto or sign a bill that would ban the sale and possession of ghost guns, allowing the bill to become law without his signature.
+In April 2022, Hogan refused to veto or sign a bill that would ban the sale and possession of privately made firearms, allowing the bill to become law without his signature.
 He vetoed legislation that would require gun shops to have increased safety measures, including 24-hour burglary alarm systems and anti-vehicle barriers.
 The General Assembly overrode Hogan's veto the next day.

 In July 2022, Hogan directed the Maryland State Police to end the "good and substantial" reasoning standard when issuing carry permits.
 The order was issued a few weeks after the U.S. Supreme Court declared a similar provision in New York unconstitutional in NYSRPA v.
 Bruen.